99x/serverless-dynamodb-local/README.md

 ## Starting Dynamodb Local

-In your project root run:
+In your project root run (Note: Run this command first before any other command, since it will download the dynamodb local during the first run):
 `sls dynamodb start`

 DynamoDB will process incoming requests until you stop it.
 To stop DynamoDB, type Ctrl+C in the command prompt window